Rendering (animal products)

-Rendering is a process that converts waste animal tissue into stable, usable materials.
+Rendering is any process that converts waste animal tissue into stable, usable materials.
 Rendering can refer to any processing of animal products into more useful materials, or, more narrowly, to the rendering of whole animal fatty tissue into purified fats like lard or tallow.
 Rendering can be carried out on an industrial, farm, or kitchen scale.
 It can also be applied to non-animal products that are rendered down to pulp.
 The rendering process simultaneously dries the material and separates the fat from the bone and protein, yielding a fat commodity and a protein meal.

 Input sources

 In animal products, the majority of tissue processed comes from slaughterhouses, but also includes restaurant grease, butcher shop trimmings, and expired meat from grocery stores.
 This material can include the fatty tissue, bones, and offal, as well as entire carcasses of animals condemned at slaughterhouses and those that have died on farms, in transit, etc. The most common animal sources are beef, pork, mutton, and poultry.